 BIOC 6281.
 Topics.
 1,2 Credit.

 Directed readings in biochemistry, molecular biology, and genetics.
 May be repeated for credit.
-Enrollment limited to graduate students in the department.
+Restricted to graduate students in the biochemistry and molecular medicine program.

 BIOC 6290.
 Extramural Biochemistry Elective.
 1-12 Credits.